What is fanconi anaemia (FA)?

-- The name of the disorder, Fanconi anaemia, may disserve patients since haematologic manifestations of FA are not the sole (or even the most important) problem for many patients.
+- The name of the disorder, FA, may disserve patients since haematologic manifestations of FA are not the sole (or even the most important) problem for many patients.

 - The FA phenotype is quite variable and leads to misdiagnosis and failure of diagnosis.
 Patient monitoring must include hearing evaluation, assessment of endocrine system and GI tract issues, and long-term cancer surveillance.